adokky/zero-json/readme.md

 ## Differences from `kotlinx-serialization-json`

 * The input JSON string must be fully loaded into memory before decoding.
 This library is not suitable for deserializing large JSON files.
-However, this limitation is irrelevant for:
-    * Typical REST APIs, where request and response sizes are limited
+This limitation is irrelevant for typical REST APIs, where request and response sizes are limited.
+Non-blocking setup also has a soft requirement for JSON to be moderately small (otherwise it will require offloading deserialization to a separate thread)
-    * Non-blocking setups, since all existing serializers are blocking and share the same requirement of having complete data in memory before processing
 * No [array polymorphism](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/use-array-polymorphism.html)
 * Option to serialize structured map keys as escaped strings.
 * [External][external-ser] serializers and [partial][partial-ser] custom serializers are not supported because of the [bug][descriptor-bug].
 * Duplicate JSON object keys are not allowed
-* On JS: no `dynamic` (de)serialization
+* On JS: no `dynamic` support
 * On JVM: There is no support for `InputStream`/`OutputStream`.
 Nearly all I/O libraries and frameworks provide access to underlying array or buffer abstractions.
 Wrapping these is the intended way to use this library.
 If you absolutely require `InputStream` or `OutputStream`, you can wrap them around an `ArrayBuffer`.
 However, for any streaming workload, we recommend using the original `kotlinx-serialization-json` instead.